a-flyleaf/toyshelf/about.md

 ---
 layout: 1
 title: about

+css: h3{text-transform:none; letter-spacing:0.015em; font-size:1em;} h3:nth-of-type(2){font-family:times,serif; font-size:1.15em; letter-spacing:0;}
 ---
 ## Why "Toyshelf"?
-A riff on the Toyhouse name, and more relevant to me personally.
-All these characters are effectively "shelved"; they're kinda just Sitting There, Existing, not taking part in any ongoing or previously-certain story.
+A riff on the [Toyhouse](https://toyhou.se/) name, and more relevant to me personally.
+All\* these characters are effectively "shelved"; they're kinda just Sitting There, Existing, not taking part in any ongoing or previously-certain story.
+<p style="font-size:.85em; line-height:150%;">*Well, okay, there's a couple designs that spawned from <a href="https://a-flyleaf.github.io/ygbtdm/">my current project</a> here too.
+They’ve been drawn <em>as</em> standalones at least once, though, so <em>what the heck</em> here they are.</p>

 ## Why not use Toyhouse?
-The cool and friendly reason is that I like how GitHub keeps track of dates and changes automatically, and coding everything from scratch offers me maximum customization.

-The snooty reason is that I have an elitist ideological aversion to treating characters like "toys."
-Which, to be crystal clear, isn't a judgment of the site itself or its users; Toyhouse looks like a wonderfully convenient thing, and I would probably have used it myself if I'd discovered it a few years' sooner.

-That said, I often tell myself I don't see the ~point~ in having characters devoid of story.
-Which means that I don't (didn't) feel the need to have character profiles that spell out everything like a wiki, since I would prefer to convey characterization through, y'know, story.
+### The Cool and Friendly Reason
+- Coding everything from scratch offers me <em style="text-transform:uppercase;font-style:normal;">all</em> the customization.
+At the time of writing every page follows the same template, but hypothetically, I *could* deck every single one out individually with CSS if I wanted to; no premium membership necessary <span style="display:inline-block;">;V</span>
+- Relatedly, I am a strong proponent of [owning one's platform](https://a-flyleaf.github.io/blog/own-your-platform).
+Is Toyhouse a social media website?
+Not as far as I can tell.
+But would I rather go "my city now" on it? *Heck yeah.*

+### the snooty elitist reason
+- I have an irrational internalized-cringe-borne aversion to treating characters like "toys"; if they don't have a story, I'd hesitate to call them full-fledged Characters™.
+	- To be 500% clear: This is not a value judgment on Toyhouse or its users!
+If I'd discovered the site myself several years ago, I'd probably be an avid user.
+- When I *do* have Characters™, I want their traits to come across through, y'know, *the story,* and not by spelling everything out in wiki-esque character profiles.
-And yet!
-I am not immune to "characters" without established canons.
-[Some of them] are designs that have stuck around through the years, without any particular rhyme or reason; [others] are interconnected *somehow*, possibly, but since I haven't gotten around to coalescing any sort of Story Canon besides the context of those connections, they occupy a similar canonical limbo.
+- *And yet!* I am not immune to "characters" without established canons.
+[Some of them]({%include url.html%}/misc) are designs that have stuck around for some significant degree of time (as in I didn't just draw them once and then forget); [others]({%include url.html%}/disaster-crew) are interconnected *somehow*, possibly, but since I haven't gotten around to coalescing any sort of Story Canon besides the context of those connections, they occupy a similar canonical limbo.

 TL;DR am full of self

 ## \[something about characters being for "sale" or design "theft" or anything of that sort]
 Yeahhhhhh nah I don't approach characters this way.
 I believe that you can't truly "own" a design or concept, and thus have zero interest in chasing people down for "stealing" my ideas.
 Hell, if you're inspired by something I do, I'd probably love to see it!

 Characters are not copyrighted commodities, to me.
-While it would probably bug me to see a blatant uncredited copy, I'm not gonna lose sleep over it, and wholeheartedly encourage people to do whatever they want with any ideas, visual and/or in writing, that they want to play with.
+While it would bug me to see a blatant uncredited recolor, I'm not gonna lose sleep over it.
+I wholeheartedly encourage people to do whatever they want with any ideas, visual and/or in writing, that they want to play with.

 ## Can I \[do something with] *your* characters, specifically?
 *Go for it, man.* If you're making money off it that's going to make me sad, though.
 A royalty would be nice. <span style="inline-block;">:(</span>